seckinaktunc/cosmo-downloader/README.md

 2. Run the installer.
 3. Launch **Cosmo Downloader** from the Start Menu or your desktop.

-The app self-updates on launch when a new release is available (can be disabled in Settings).
+The app self-updates on launch when a new release is available (can be disabled in Preferences).

 ## Usage